Top 15 Essential Apps for RVing

 12. Campendium

-Campendium is a great camping and RV app to find campgrounds near you.
-While it’s similar to the Allstay App mentioned above, the best part about this app is the user generated reviews.
-You can find useful details and helpful information from photos to cell service coverage to different GPS coordinates.
+Campendium is a great camping and RV app for finding campgrounds near you.
+While it’s similar to the Allstay app mentioned above, the best part about Campendium is the user-generated reviews.
+You can find useful details and helpful information, ranging from photos and cell service coverage to different GPS coordinates.

-Kait uses the nearby filters to help us find free camping and overnight parking at places like Cabela’s and Cracker Barrel.
+Kait uses the nearby filters to help us find free camping on public land and overnight parking at places like Cabela’s and Cracker Barrel.

-For example, the app lists all of the camping and hotel information of a park and will show you which ones are open or closed.
-When you select a campground, it will show all of the campground information (how many sites, WiFi info, cell service availability, etc…) with a link to reserve a site.
+For example, the app lists all of the camping and hotel information of a park and indicates which ones are open or closed.
+When you select a campground, it provides detailed information (such as the number of sites, WiFi availability, cell service, etc…) and includes a link to reserve a campsite.

-Now I know a lot of you will be saying that you need the physical map because there’s never cell service at the parks.
-Well that’s no longer the case with offline access.
-The National Park Service has made it so you can download all of the information, maps, etc… of a park to use when you don’t have a data signal.
+Now, I know many of you might say that a physical map is essential because there’s often no cell service in the parks.
+However, that’s no longer an issue with offline access.
+The National Park Service has made it possible to download all the information, maps, and more for a park to use when you don’t have a data signal.
 (Learn more about how to stay connected on the road.)

-There’s a lot more to the NPS app and I’m impressed with the level of information and detail as I’ve been playing around with it.
-Next time you’re at a national park, consider saying no to all of the physical handouts and give the app a try.
-Not only does it save resources but the money saved on printing all of the materials can (hopefully) go back into the park.
+The next time you’re at a national park, consider skipping the physical handouts and giving the app a try.
+Not only does it save resources, but the money saved on printing materials can (hopefully) be reinvested in the park.

 14. Harvest Hosts

-Read our full review of Harvest Hosts to learn more about the RV membership program.
+Read our full review of Harvest Hosts to learn more about one of our Favorite RV membership programs.

 Leave a Comment

-11 thoughts on “Top 15 Essential Apps for RVing and Travel”
+11 thoughts on “Top 15 Essential Apps for RVing”

 1. Great article, loads of helpful stuff.
 New to RV life.
 Have been using RV Parky, Harvest Host and Campendium to find sites.